 The Fieldwork Group offers members an opportunity to take part in primary archaeological research and to acquire the relevant skills.
 Whenever possible, projects are carried out over weekends and public holidays.

-Fieldwork Activities in 2016 and 2017
+Fieldwork Activities in 2023

 Desk based Research